 Some beverages marketed as sports drinks have other added ingredients like vitamins, minerals, protein and herbs.
-The levels of antioxidants (Vitamin E and Vitamin C) in both sports drinks and sports waters in Table 1 provide relatively small amounts.
+The levels of antioxidants (Vitamin E and Vitamin C) in both sports drinks and sports waters in Table One provide relatively small amounts.
 A small number of products marketed as sports drinks contain protein.
-The recovery benefits of carbohydrate and protein ingested together post-exercise are well documented however, the potential performance benefits of ingestion during exercise are mixed.
+The recovery benefits of carbohydrate and protein ingestion are well documented however, the potential performance benefits of ingestion during exercise are mixed.
 It should be acknowledged that additional ingredients may affect the palatability, and subsequent consumption of a sports drink.